-The department offers three program options: Emergency Medical Technician, Paramedic, and Bachelor of Science.
+The department offers the Emergency Medical Technician and Paramedic programs.

 The Paramedic program has two degree options: Certificate or Associate’s degree.
 The certificate program requires 43 hours of professional coursework, while the associate’s degree program requires 35 hours of Core Curriculum coursework in addition to the 43 hours of professional coursework.
 Successful program completion of both options satisfies the eligibility requirements to apply for the paramedic credentialing examinations offered by the National Registry of Emergency Medical Technicians (NREMT).
 Graduates who complete the certificate program are eligible to complete the associate’s degree at a later time as long as all requirements of the degree plan are met.

 Students accepted into the paramedic program can choose a fall or spring entry.
 Approximately 40% of the paramedic program course work is delivered online.
 Classes are held one or two days per week.
 Students may schedule their clinical time within program guidelines including weekends and weekdays.